News

 More than one in three Swedes want all electricity to come from solar power - and nearly half are ready to pay premium prices to take part in sustainably produced solar cells.
 These are some conclusions in a new survey.

-46 percent of the population can imagine paying more for solar cells that are sustainably produced and 72 percent want solar energy in the home.
-In addition, sustainability (48 percent) weighs heavier than economy (41 percent) when it comes to the reason to install solar cells.
-This is according to the municipal electricity company in Södertälje, Telge Energi, in a press release following a survey they conducted in collaboration with Kantar Sifo.
+46 percent of the population would be willing to pay more for sustainably produced solar cells, and 72 percent would like to have solar energy in their homes.
+Furthermore, sustainability (48 percent) is considered more important than economics (41 percent) when it comes to reasons for installing solar cells.
+This is according to a press release from Telge Energi, the municipal electricity company in Södertälje, following a survey conducted in collaboration with Kantar Sifo. "

-– It is fantastic to see that sustainability is prioritized.
-Now the industry must take over and drive the market towards more sustainable products, says Niklas Holmberg at Telge Energi.
+.
+It's fantastic to see that sustainability is a priority.
+Now the industry must take over and drive the market towards more sustainable products," says Niklas Holmberg at Telge Energi.

 One appeal in the press release is, among other things, that more companies and apartment buildings need to build solar cell plants to achieve the Swedes' wishes; more than a third of Swedes see solar power as the single most important energy source in the future.